rust-lang/reference/src/expressions.md

 When a place expression is evaluated in a value expression context, or is bound by value in a pattern, it denotes the value held _in_ that memory location.
 If the type of that value implements [`Copy`], then the value will be copied.
-In the remaining situations if that type is [`Sized`], then it may be possible to move the value.
+In the remaining situations, if that type is [`Sized`], then it may be possible to move the value.
 Only the following place expressions may be moved out of:

 * [Variables] which are not currently borrowed.